Theory of charge-to-spin conversion under quantum confinement: Theoretical model

-Building on the scattering matrix approach of Ref.~\cite{PhysRevB.46.12485}, we consider a normal metal lead, modeled as an infinite reservoir, connected to a scattering region.
+Building on the scattering matrix approach of Ref.~\cite{PhysRevB.46.12485}, we consider a multimode normal metal lead, modeled as an infinite reservoir, connected to a scattering region, described by an Hamiltonian encoding arbitrary quantum confinement, spin and orbital degrees of freedom.
 The second-quantized form of the spinful electron field operator in lead $j$, acting on the many-body state and expanded in the transverse modes $m$, is given by: